AdnanChowdhury7249/Project-Tic-Tac-Toe/README.md

 # Tic Tac Toe

 A  web-based Tic Tac Toe game implemented in HTML, CSS, and JavaScript.
+This project highlights the use of factory functions and IIFE (Immediately Invoked Function Expression) in JavaScript.
+Factory functions are employed to create player objects, and an IIFE is used to create the GameBoard module, providing a structured and encapsulated design for the Tic Tac Toe game.

 ## Demo

-[View Demo](#) <!-- Add a link to the live demo if available -->
+[View Demo]

 ## Features